Bounties-Network/StandardBounties/docs/documentation.md

 ```

 #### transferIssuer()
 At any point, the issuer can transfer ownership of the bounty to a new address that they supply.
+This gives full power and authority to the new issuer address, and releases the old issuer address from the ability to administer the bounty.
 ```
 function transferIssuer(address _newIssuer)
 public